Lomank123/shared-music/README.md

 ### Main features
 - Create room in one click
 - Invite anyone by sharing the link
-- Communicate by sending messages to in-room chat
+- Communicate by sending messages to room chat
-- Load tracks from YouTube (other services WIP)
+- *Load tracks from YouTube (other services WIP)*
-- User playlist (WIP)
+- *User playlist (WIP)*
-- Save/Load room playlist (WIP)
+- *Save/Load room playlist (WIP)*
-- Download urls from room or user playlist (WIP)
+- *Download urls from room or user playlist (WIP)*

 ### Tech features
+- CI/CD
 - Both asgi and wsgi apps (daphne and gunicorn) to serve `http` and `WebSocket` connections.
 - WebSocket protocol to keep changes in rooms
+- Nginx reverse proxy to serve static files and WebSockets
 - Celery tasks
   -  To remove abandoned rooms (periodically)
-- CI/CD with the help of GitHub Actions
-- Nginx reverse proxy to serve static files and WebSockets

-### Room owner features:
+### Room host features:
-- Set permissions to limit some actions
+- Change permissions
-    - Who can change/add/delete track
+  - change/add/delete track
+  - pause/play track
-    - Enable/Disable vote for change
+  - change time of current track
 - Transfer ownership to any listener
-- Ban, kick or mute listeners if it is needed
+- Ban/unban any listener
+- Mute/unmute any listener

 ## Usage